-10. Click the contour to design mode.
+10. Click the 🔳 icon to return to design mode.
 In design mode, you can now prepare your enterprise archive.

 For more information on using test mode, see the TIBCO BusinessWorks Process Design Guide.

 Creating the Enterprise Archive File

 Before you can deploy a project, you must create an enterprise archive file in TIBCO Designer.
 Follow these steps: